 "You're my client…" Watson stated the obvious.

 "And that is exactly why we should do it!"
 Holmes cut her off before she could say anything else.

 "Recent studies have shown that men and women who spend a fair amount of time together tend to develop a very particular kind of relationship.
-In 13% of the cases, however, the interaction doesn't differ much from a common friendship where both people involved only appreciate each other's companion and mutual interests.
+In 13% of the cases, however, the interaction doesn't differ much from a common friendship where both people involved only appreciate each other's company and mutual interests.
 But, in the other 87%, this relationship takes another direction.
-It normally starts with a simple physical attraction that consequently evolves into sexual tension which progressively ruins the communication between the two subjects until the point of total exhaustion both physical and emotional."
+It normally starts with a simple physical attraction that consequently evolves into sexual tension which progressively ruins the communication between the two subjects until the point of total exhaustion both physically and emotionally."